Did you know that YouTube is the second-biggest search engine, next to Google?

 Basic Info Example

-For this example, we will look at our Replace Contact Form 7 with Elementor Pro for Single Listings video.
+For this example, let’s look at the Replace Contact Form 7 with Elementor Pro for Single Listings video.

 MyListing Theme Tutorial – Replace Contact Form 7 with Elementor Pro for Single Listings.

-In this #MyListing theme tutorial, we show you how to replace the theme’s bundled contact form solution (Contact Form 7) with Elementor Pro.
+In this #MyListing theme tutorial, I show you how to replace the theme’s bundled contact form solution (Contact Form 7) with Elementor Pro.

 Aside from just having better, easier-to-use forms with Elementor Pro, MyListing website owners will see better overall site performance, as forms will no longer be on every page of the website, as they did with Contact Form 7.